|

 Q)

 What is Vicodin addiction?
+A)

 Many people taking Vicodin longer than medically necessary keep using it thinking